 - Pre-finished product by Porta, including colour reference

 Lastly, if you see your timber specification removed after VM please call us.
 We can provide other options that seek to meet your budgets.
-Our goal is to have Australia enjoying the feel and atmosphere timber creates in interior design!
+Our goal is to have Australia enjoying the feeling and atmosphere timber creates in interior design!